 I love my FAG friends, and have met some wonderful people associated with this website.
 I enjoy getting emails from fellow FAG members and visitors.
 You may want to leave a token at a memorial created in tribute to Fallen Gravers.
 These people have passed on, but were a part of our group when they were living.

 One of my favorite things to do is leave flowers for infants, children or young adults who have been taken from us too soon.
 It makes me feel sad when I see a memorial that has been created and no one has left a flower for that person.
 I feel everyone should have a flower at their memorial site to show that someone remembers them.

 I take great care with the memorials I create, and I like to include as much information as I have available.
-If you have a picture, information to add, or a correction, please let me know via the Edit tab.
+If you have a picture, information to add, or a correction, please let me know via the _Edit_ tab at the top of the memorial page.
 (Thanks.)
-I feel the memorials are not only a lasting tribute to the person, but they are a very valuale resource for fellow genealogists and family historians.
+I feel the memorials are not only a lasting tribute to the person, but they are a very valuable resource for fellow genealogists and family historians.

 Gwen Sharp Hafford

 |Find A Grave Friends|